pavetsu14/LMBM-KronL0LS/README.md

 The method has been introduced in the article:

 Special thanks to my colleagues Antti Airola, Napsu Karmitsa and Tapio Pahikkala for co-operation and the development of the methods and techniques utilized in this work.

+Note.
+Use f2py to generate lmbmprogram.so file from the lmbmprogram.f95 and lmbmprogram.pyf files.